How to get free e-books

 How to borrow e-books for free

-Nowadays, many physical libraries also lend digital copies of the books they stock.
+Nowadays, many physical libraries also lend digital copies of books.
 Therefore, if the title you want to read isn’t in the public domain, you may still be able to borrow it free of charge.

 First, you’ll need to sign up for an account with your local library and choose an app for accessing and reading available books.